-The Republic of South Sudan or South Sudan for short is a landlocked country located at the North-eastern part of Africa (more precisely, the East-Central Africa region of Northeastern Africa) just at the south of the Republic of 'North' Sudan.
+The Republic of South Sudan or "South Sudan" for short, is a landlocked country located at the North-eastern part of Africa (more precisely, the East-Central Africa region of Northeastern Africa) just at the south of the Republic of 'North' Sudan.

 The Republic of South Sudan covers a total land area of about 619,745sq km (about 15% of which is covered by the vast swamp region of the Sudd formed by the White Nile.
 The sudd or the "Bahr al Jabal" is one of the largest wetlands in the world).
-The Republic of South Sudan gained independence on July 9, 2011.

-The Republic of South Sudan has a population of about 11 million people.
-Just about 22% of the total population of South Sudan live in urban areas in major cities such as Juba, Yei, Aweil, Malakal, etc. Juba the capital of South Sudan contains about 250,000 people.
-The remaining 78% live in rural areas mostly as poor subsistence farmers who grow crops and rear animals just to feed themselves and their families.
+The Republic of South Sudan has an "estimated" population of 13 million people (as of 2018) with the population growth rate hovering around 2.7%.
+About 22% of South Sudan's population lives in urban areas in major cities and towns such as Juba the capital, Yei, Aweil, Malakal, etc. Juba the capital of South Sudan contains about 300,000 people.
+The remaining 78% lives in rural and sub-urban areas mostly as poor subsistence farmers who grow crops and rear animals just to feed themselves and their families.

-South Sudan is one of the ethnically/culturally rich countries in all of Africa with several ethnic and racial groups living together.
+South Sudan is one of the most culturally rich countries in all of Africa with a beautiful blend of several ethnic and racial groups.
 Murle, Mandari, Didinga, Ndogo,Dinka, Kakwa, Bari, Lango, Dungotona, Azande, Shilluk, Kuku, Bviri, Lndi, Anuak, Bongo and Acholi are some of the major ethnic groups living in South Sudan today.

 The Republic of South Sudan is blessed with abundance of natural resources such as gold, diamonds, petroleum, silver, iron ore, chromium ore, zinc, mica, hydropower, limestone, copper, hardwoods, fertile agricultural land, etc.

 South Sudan has a literacy rate of just 27% for the total population and 16% for the female population.
 In other words, just about 27% of the total population of South Sudan above age 15 can read and write.
 Also, just about 16% of the total female population above age 15 can read and write which is one of the worst literacy rates in Africa today.
-Instead of using the oil money to improve education and other sectors of the economy, Omar Al-Bashir was busy sponsoring terrorist groups such as the Janjaweed.
-Al-Bashir also "sponsored" the Darfur genocide.
+Instead of using the oil money to improve education and other sectors of the economy, money from oil proceeds end up fueling wars and conflicts in South Sudan.